-Dry skin underneath your beard can be resolved by applying a moisturizer or beard oil, but if the problem is due to a skin condition, you may need to see to a doctor to determine the best treatment.
+Dry skin underneath your beard can be resolved by applying a moisturizer or beard oil, but if the problem is due to a skin condition, you may need to see to a doctor to determine the best course of treatment.

-Causes for Dry Skin Under Beard
+What Causes Dry Skin Under Beard?

-Dry skin under beard typically arises from using face wash and cleansers with harsh product ingredients.
+Dry skin under a beard typically arises from using face wash and cleansers with harsh product ingredients.
 While cleaning your face and beard, these products also remove the natural oils, causing the skin to dry out.

 In addition, dry skin underneath your beard may also be from issues with sebaceous glands not properly moisturizing your follicles or skin that’s subjected to cold weather.
 So, be aware of your underlying condition before applying the appropriate treatment.